Ratactac/Hackintosh-i5-5675C-GA-H97N-WIFI/README.md

 ## Note Usb Map

 This is my own EFI created by zero with my own Usb Map.
 Use it responsibly.
 I think it's pretty clean.
+It still has to pass some tests at home.
+And it will certainly be updated this year.

 ## Tool you need